AnazMd/490SeniorProject/README.md

 ### Project Research Paper

-For more detailed and thorough information about the project, how it works, its components, implementations, and design, you can view our _research paper on the project here:_ [Project_Paper](https://drive.google.com/viewerng/viewer?embedded=true&url=https://github.com/AnazMd/490SeniorProject/files/11470518/Project_Paper.pdf){:target="_blank"}
+For more detailed and thorough information about the project, how it works, its components, implementations, and design, you can view our _research paper on the project here:_ [Project Paper](https://drive.google.com/viewerng/viewer?embedded=true&url=https://github.com/AnazMd/490SeniorProject/files/11470518/Project_Paper.pdf)

+*Note: Right-click and choose "Open Link in New Tab" to view the PDF file.*